 Blenderized tube feeding (BTF) is the process of preparing whole food and processing it with a powerful blender so that it is liquid, and smooth enough to feed through a feeding tube.
+There are also commercially available BTF products available on the market as well.
 BTF is an option that is growing in popularity and understanding by consumers and health care providers.